GeoffreyOmollo/student-management-system/README.md

 - Data analysis tools like progress of a student, or school could also be added

 ## Acknowledgements
-- I was doing this project while learning Spring Boot and I'd like to thank Ramesh Fadatare for his amazing works that made me achieve this project.
+- I'd like to thank Ramesh Fadatare for his amazing works that made me achieve this project.

 ## Contact
 Created by Geoffrey Omollo - feel free to contact me!